ArqueologiaDigital/Mines/platforms/psx/README.md

 You can then open PCSX-Redux, click on File > Open ISO, then select the file on build/mines.bin.
 Then, click on Emulation > Run.

 You can also burn the build to a CD or load it on your favorite emulator.

+Alternatively, if you have PCSX on your PATH, you can just run `make run`.